firefox-devtools/debugger/docs/maintainer.md

 #### Following up on "In Progress" work

-Folllowing up on in progress work is delicate, but tremendously important.
+Following up on in progress work is delicate, but tremendously important.

-When done well, the recipient feels like his work is appreciated and feels comfortable asking questions that could be blocking the work.
+When done well, the recipient feels like their work is appreciated and feels comfortable asking questions that could be blocking the work.

-When done poorly, the reicpient he's being rushed and is not sure how to complete it.
+When done poorly, the recipient feels like they're being rushed and is not sure how to complete it.

 Some good rules of thumb are:

-1. asking what his timeline is
+1. asking what their timeline is
-2. asking if he is blocked or if you can help
+2. asking if they are blocked or if you can help
 3. offer to pair or talk on slack.
 4. try to breakdown the work so small pieces can be merged